-Mark Lutz is the author of Python's foundational and best-selling texts, a former trainer with two decades of experience teaching Python to newcomers, and one of the people responsible for the prominence that Python enjoys today.
+Mark Lutz is the author of Python's classic and foundational texts, a former trainer with two decades of experience teaching Python to newcomers, and one of the people responsible for the prominence that Python enjoys today.

 Mark is the author of the three O'Reilly books Learning Python, Programming Python, and Python Pocket Reference, all currently in fourth or fifth editions.
 He has been using and promoting Python since 1992, started writing Python books in 1995, and began teaching Python classes in 1997.
-As of mid-2018, Mark has:
+As of late 2020, Mark has:

-In addition, Mark has been a software professional for over three decades.
+In addition, Mark has been a software professional for four decades.
 He holds BS and MS degrees in computer science from the University of Wisconsin where he explored implementations of the Prolog language, and over his career has worked as a software developer on compilers, programming tools, scripting systems, and assorted client/server and business applications.

-For more author background, see Mark's Teaching Python and Supplemental Bio pages; his former training web site at learning-python.com/training; and his books and software site at learning-python.com.
+For more author background, see Mark's Teaching Python career retrospective; his former training website; and his current books-and-software site at learning-python.com.

 ☜ New—see the Author Photo Page!